corpus-christi/corpus-christi/doc/develop.md

    when using docker.
    They will be created automatically according to the configuration in the `docker-compose.yaml` file.
-1. Be careful not to run two Postgres servers listening on the same port.
+1. Take care not to try to run two Postgres servers listening on the same port.

 ### Database Connection